Health and Safety Awareness

 • Duration: Half day (3 to 4 hours) or full day (6 hours)

-• Delivery: In-person at your venue, or live online via Zoom or Microsoft Teams
+• Delivery: Face-to-face in-house or live online via Zoom or Microsoft Teams

-• Refresher: Every 2 to 3 years, or sooner following significant changes to workplace risks, new equipment or procedures, following incidents or near misses, or significant staff turnover
+• Validity: No formal expiry.
+Refresher recommended every 2 to 3 years, or sooner following significant changes to workplace risks, new equipment or procedures, incidents or near misses, or significant staff turnover.

 Who This Course Is For

-This course is right for all employees across any sector who need a clear, practical understanding of health and safety responsibilities in their working environment, including:
+This course is right for all employees across any sector who need a clear, practical understanding of health and safety responsibilities in their working environment.

 • All staff requiring induction-level health and safety training